Robertson143/BookshopManagementSystem-Laravel-8-Project/Online-Bookshop-with-laravel-master/readme.md

-# Online Bookshop with laravel
- This is an online bookshop project with laravel 5.8, bootstrap 4, javaScript and jquery.
-In this project I use [**stripe payment**](https://stripe.com/) system, and [**Laravel Shoppingcart**](https://github.com/bumbummen99/LaravelShoppingcart) for maintaining the user orders and payments.
-This project has many other cool functionality, like as [**Data table**](https://datatables.net/) and so on.
+# BookshopManagementSystem-Laravel-8-Project

+#  Overview

+This is an Bookshop Management System, developed with Laravel, this system is user-friendly and feature-rich application designed to streamline the operations of bookstores.
+This system provides booksellers with an efficient and organized platform to manage inventory, process orders, and enhance the overall bookstore experience.

  ## Key Features